annviitala/tictactoe/README.md

 2. To create player database
 3. To logically arrange the code, example consider using class or object and implement inheritance

+LICENSE
+This program is a free software.
+Redistribution and/or modification is permitted under GNU General Public License v3.0 or any subsequent version.

+This program is mainly for educational purposes and does not warrant its fitness for commercial game production capabilities.